chiahsing-loh/Secure-Network-Devices/README.md

 Figure 20: Configuration of Router0 to establish connectivity with Switch1

-Connectivity test for PCs within the same VLAN 10:
+Connectivity test performed on PCs within the same network segment VLAN 10:

-Figure 21:
+Figure 21: Connectivity test from PC1 to PC0 within same VLAN 10

-Connectivity test for PCs within the same VLAN 20:
+Connectivity test performed on PCs within the same network segment VLAN 20:

-Figure 22:
+Figure 22: Connectivity test from PC3 to PC2 within same VLAN 20

 Connectivity test from PC0 on VLAN 10 to PC2 (10.10.20.1) and PC3 (10.10.20.2)  on VLAN 20:

-Figure 23:
+Figure 23: Connectivity test from PC0 to PC2 and PC3

 Connectivity test from PC2 on VLAN 20 to PC0 (10.10.10.1) and PC1 (10.10.10.2)  on VLAN 10:

-Figure 24:
+Figure 24: Connectivity test from PC2 to PC0 and PC1

-The connectivity tests concluded that:
+These connectivity tests concluded that:
 1. PCs on the same VLAN can communicate with each other.
 2. PCs on VLAN 10 can communicate with PCs on VLAN 20.

 #### Task 5: Configure DHCP on the router and secure the ports of the switch from unauthorized access